garagehive/garagehive.github.io/docs/garagehive-VHC.md

 ![](media/garagehive-vhc-authorise.png)

 A VHC document is a combination of the [Vehicle Inspection](https://docs.garagehive.co.uk/docs/garagehive-technicians-vehicle-inspections.html "How to perform a Vehicle Inspection") and an estimate.
 You can view the [Vehicle Inspection](https://docs.garagehive.co.uk/docs/garagehive-technicians-vehicle-inspections.html "How to perform a Vehicle Inspection") from within the VHC by clicking on the FastTab "Check List Lines >".
-Using this information generate an estimate of the work on the docment lines, You can use [Service Packages](https://docs.garagehive.co.uk/docs/garagehive-service-packages.html "Service Packages") and lookup repair times within a VHC document to assist with producing the estimate.
+Using this information, generate an estimate of the work on the document lines, You can use [Service Packages](https://docs.garagehive.co.uk/docs/garagehive-service-packages.html "Service Packages") and lookup repair times within a VHC document to assist with producing the estimate.

 If you contact the customer and gain authorisation for the additional work, tick the "Customer Authorised" box on the lines, then click "Copy Authorised lines to Jobsheet" in the action bar.
 This will copy all of the authorised documents back to the original Jobsheet.